AdaCore/training_material/courses/codepeer/010_codepeer.rst

         * -

-          - NB: Depends on the `'Base` representation
+          - Note: Depends on the `'Base` representation

         * - ``array index check``